 Why think about your bone health?
 Bone is living tissue that is constantly being broken down and replaced.
 Yet the way your body replaces your bone tissue can change and diminish.
 Osteoporosis is disease in which the creation of new bone doesn’t keep up with the loss of old bone.
 Women who are past menopause

 For People With Osteoporosis: How To Find a Doctor By: National Institutes of Health, U.S. Department of Health & Human Services.
 Isabel Johnson, age 64 years old, picked up a brochure on osteoporosis at her local pharmacy.
 What she read about the ”silent disease” concerned her.
-She learned that she had a few risk
+She learned that she had a few risk factors:

 If you’re in or nearing middle age, there’s an excellent chance you’ve noticed that your body doesn’t move the same as it did when you were younger.
 You might feel stiff in the morning when you get out of bed.
 You might find aches and pains occur more easily and more often after routine chores.